 Here at Focused Health Care, we provide many services that support you to live more safely, more independently and with greater fulfilment.

-We provide plan management, support coordination, call support, and a number of ongoing support services.
+We provide plan management, support coordination, core support, and a number of ongoing support services.